Getting started with the Calendar module

 Every event is assigned to a Category.
 Add your own categories, assign a category colour to distinguish events for that category on the calendar, and even specify a category brand - event pages and communications for all events in that category will sport the brand's logo and colour styling - ideal for adding a consistent branded 'look and feel' to all your children ministry events, or all your Christmas events.

-With very little effort - perhaps simply uploading a suitable image, adding a helpful event description for your audience and some basic location details - you'll be able to produce elegant and professional-looking event pages that you can share in your communications and social media, or that people can click through to from the events calendar at your Information Point, on your website and in the member-facing My ChurchSuite.
+With very little effort - perhaps uploading a suitable image, adding a helpful event description for your audience and some basic location details - you'll be able to produce elegant and professional-looking event pages that you can share in your communications and social media, or that people can click through to from the events calendar at your Information Point, on your website and in the member-facing My ChurchSuite.

-You have complete control over the visibility and sign up settings for every event.
+You have complete control over the Visibility and Sign up settings for every event.

 For events with sign-up enabled, optionally add 'free' or 'pay' or 'pay on arrival' tickets.
 You can even create hidden tickets - perhaps offering a concession - and then distribute a private link to the hidden tickets in your communications.
 Optionally set ticket and event capacities - ideal where the event's venue has space or delegate constraints.
 You can even specify the 'on sale' date range for tickets - ideal for offering an 'early bird' discounted ticket price for sign up with one range of dates, and a 'regular rate' ticket for a 'follow on' range of dates.

-You can also add your own custom questions to the event sign-up form.
+In addition to customising an event's fixed questions, you can also add your own custom questions to the event sign-up form.
 For each question, set the response type, options and whether a response is required.

 With tickets and custom questions you can transform the event sign-up page into form that gathers all the important information you need to know to better-manage your event...